Blixter/weather-module/README.md

 ### Install using scaffold postprocessing file

 The module supports a postprocessing installation script, to be used with Anax scaffolding.
-The script executes the default installation, as outlined above.
+The script executes the default installation.

 ```
 bash vendor/blixter/weather-module/.anax/scaffold/postprocess.d/400_weather.bash